 As above with Phil Wood hubs and strong spokes. £616.
 The Phil Wood hubs are very strong.
 It is hard to say whether Phil Wood or Royce offer better strength/durability as the return rate on both to date is zer0.
 However, the drillings on the Phil hubs are larger which allow them to accept a larger spoke.
 That, then, means you can build a stronger wheel with them.
 They also have a larger number of pawls which in itself should improve their loading capacity.

 As above with Velocity Chukker rims. £596.
 When it comes to making a rim stronger there are generally a number of ways of doing it.
 Improve wall thickness, opt for a stronger alloy, make the profile deeper, make the profile wider.
 What Velocity have done with the Chukker is throw all of those techniques into the melting pot and the result is probably the strongest rim on the market.
-The actual weight limit on this sort of set is very difficult to estimate, but assuming the maximum spoke count of 48 per wheel is used and Strong spokes are used throughout, it is probably somewhere between 400 and 500kg.
+The actual weight limit on this sort of set is very difficult to estimate, but at their strongest (assuming the maximum spoke count of 48 per wheel is used and Strong spokes are used throughout) it is probably somewhere between 400 and 500kg.

 A quick aside: I am not here to judge you on your weight, irrespective of what it is.
 Assessing the weight of any rider is essential in providing the right wheels for their intended purpose.
 Moreover, riders can be heavy for a big range of reasons and may not in any reasonable sense be considered ‘overweight’, they are simply too heavy for conventional ‘stock’ wheels.
 Finally, even if a rider would benefit from losing weight, cycling is an excellent way to do this and I find success stories on this topic very uplifting.
 There is no need to apologise for your weight, whatever it may be, it is simply a case of finding components with appropriate rims, spokes, bearings and axles to cope with the increased strain, both from the static and dynamic load but also from what can be considerably increase power output.